JacksonBurns/astartes/README.md

 > **Note**
 > We are limited in our ability to test on M1 Macs, but from our limited manual testing we achieve perfect reproducbility in all cases _except occasionally_ with `KMeans` on Apple silicon.
 `astartes` is still consistent between runs on the same platform in all cases, and other samplers are not impacted by this apparent bug.

-## Online Documentation
-[The online documentation](https://JacksonBurns.github.io/astartes/) contains everything you see in this README with an additional tutorial for [moving from train_test_split in sklearn to astartes](https://jacksonburns.github.io/astartes/sklearn_to_astartes.html).

 ## How to Cite
 If you use `astartes` in your work please use the below citation or the "Cite this repository" button on GitHub: